LarsKjeldsen/Kursus-az203/Event-Grid/readme.md

 ## Event-Grid vs Service Bus

-Event Grid is really about eventing (when an event happen), not enterprise messaging like ServiceBus Service Bus is better for financial transactions and workflows --> to handle messaging Event Grid is for reactive programming in the cloud --> to handle events and trigger WebHooks
+Event Grid is really about eventing (when an event happen).

+Event Grid is for reactive programming in the cloud to handle events and trigger WebHooks

 ```